Contents on this page

 2. Where it says Price, you need to type in £36.
 Every property, of every size and location on our site, is £36 per night.
 This includes the SisterStay booking fee.

 3. Fill in all the details about you and your interests.
 Describe your home and your area in such a way that other women can't wait to come and stay.
 Think of what you love most about where you live and what might entice people to visit.
 Are there any great courses available near you?
 Any interesting festivals or events?
 Any museums or historic homes?
-Upload web links to relevant sites so people can investigate further for themselves. www.craftcourses.com is a great place to find local craft course offerings, but you can also check local listings by typing "what's on" together with the name of your nearest town in Google.
+Upload web links to relevant sites so people can investigate further for themselves. www.craftcourses.com in the UK is a great place to find local craft course offerings, but you can also check local listings by typing "what's on" together with the name of your nearest town in Google.

 4. GoogleMaps will want to access your exact location.
 Don’t let them!!
 Type in the postcode of a nearby landmark or attraction so we can see your general location only.